P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/wep.md

 ```
 wesside-ng -v the-target-BSSID -i mon0
 ```
-This is going to be a couple of minutes long tops, will drop the password on your screen and you're done.
+This is going to be a couple of minutes long tops, it will drop the password on your screen and you're done.